severalnines/docs/troubleshooting.rst

 Troubleshooting
 ===============

-This troubleshooting guide provides detailed information on how to troubleshoot ClusterControl and all of its components namely controller, CMON database, UI, notifications, clouds, web-based SSH and also CMONAPI.
+This troubleshooting guide provides detailed information on how to troubleshoot ClusterControl and all of its components namely controller, CMON database, UI, notifications, cloud and web-based SSH.
 The document provides instructions on what data to collect when creating error reports to be submitted to `Severalnines Support <https://support.severalnines.com>`_.

 Note that this troubleshooting guide only covers the latest version of ClusterControl.
 We highly advise you to upgrade to the latest version before troubleshooting any kind of issues related to ClusterControl due to the following reasons: